spree/spree/guides/content/developer/core/promotions.markdown

 enter a code to receive the promotion, and the `path` attribute is used to apply a promotion once a user has visited a specific path.

+!!!
+Path-based promotions will only work if the `spree.content.visited` event is triggered, with a call such as `fire_event('spree.content.visited')`.
+This is done within `Spree::ContentController`, as an example.
+!!!

+A promotion may also have a `usage_limit` attribute set, which restricts how many times the promotion can be used.

 ## Actions

 There are two actions which come with Spree: one action to apply adjustments